nginxinc/docker-nginx-unprivileged/README.md

 ## Common Issues

-* If you overrive the default `nginx.conf` file you may receive the message `nginx: [emerg] open() "/var/run/nginx.pid" failed (13: Permission denied)`, in this case you have to add the line `pid /tmp/nginx.pid` into your config.
+* If you override the default `nginx.conf` file you may receive the message `nginx: [emerg] open() "/var/run/nginx.pid" failed (13: Permission denied)`, in this case you have to add the line `pid /tmp/nginx.pid` into your config.